cornelltech/visaware/README.md

 File or directory name | Purpose
 ---------------------- | -------
-pisee                  | All dev of Raspberry Pi that's connected to a camera pishow                 |     -"-                     connected to a projector .gitignore             | Files & patterns not included in this repository README.md              | This file
+pisee/                 | All dev of Raspberry Pi that's connected to a camera pishow/                |     -"-                     connected to a projector .gitignore             | Files & patterns not included in this repository README.md              | This file
 LINKS.md               | URLs relevant to the project